apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/devtools_continued.md

 console.log(results);
 ```

-The `results.push()` function takes its argument and pushes (adds) it to the `results` array. <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push" target="_blank">Learn more about it here</a>.
+The `results.push()` function takes its argument and pushes (adds) it to the `results` array.
+[Learn more about it here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push).
 The rest of the code is just copy-pasted from the previous lesson.
 For each `product` of `products`, we find the `title` and `price`, then save them to the `results` array by pushing the object with the data into it.
 When you run the code, you should see all the data neatly structured.

 ![Print all products' data]({{@asset web_scraping_for_beginners/data_collection/images/print-all-products-data.webp}})